jacksonmoody/personal-starter-project/README.md

 # Personal Starter Project

-This is a personal starter project for quickly developing web applications built with Next.js, Supabase, Tailwind CSS.
-It was inspired by the [Next.js + Supabase Template](https://vercel.com/templates/next.js/supabase)
+This is a starter project for quickly developing web applications built with Next.js, Supabase, Tailwind CSS, and Daisy UI.
+It was inspired by the [Next.js + Supabase Template](https://vercel.com/templates/next.js/supabase).

 ## Getting Started